couleur-tweak-tips/CTT/docs/video/smoothie/recipe.md

     Raising the `blur intensity` to 2.5 or even higher depending on your taste

-    And then doing frame blending / smart resampling in the editor
+    And then doing frame blending / smart resampling again in the editor

 `enabled`: yes